 Applicants who already possess an Italian M.A. degree from an American university deemed by this Department to be a peer institution will be credited with their M.A. and will be eligible to enter the Ph.D. program directly.Students with an M.A. degree from an institution in Italy which this department deems to be a peer institution can advance immediately to pursue the Ph.D, but will be required to pass the M.A.
 Comprehensive Examination no later than the end of their third quarter of graduate study.
 Students entering the graduate program with a B.A., or with a university degree in a discipline other than Italian literature, will be required to pursue the entire course of the M.A. program, and in some cases additional courses if deemed necessary by the faculty, before passing the Comprehensive Examination.
 As with all M.A. level students, performance on the comprehensive exam will dictate whether they will be allowed to to fulfill the Ph.D. requirements.

 Advising and Doctoral Committee

-Following completion of the M.A. exam, students will be urged to select, within their first quarter and in consultation with the Director of Graduate Studies (DGS), a faculty member to serve as their adviser, who may also agree to become the chair of the student’s doctoral guidance committee.
+Following completion of the M.A. exam, students will be urged to select, within their first quarter and in consultation with the Department, a faculty member to serve as their adviser, who may also agree to become the chair of the student’s doctoral guidance committee.
 This doctoral committee must be constituted at least one quarter prior to taking Part II of the Ph.D. written qualifying examinations.
 This committee prepares and administers Part II of the exam once the ten-course Ph.D. requirement and other preparatory work have been completed.

 Major and Minor Fields